 The AAC calculated is volume and area based, so it is essential to regulate the AAC through volume or the clear-cut equivalent of each year.
-In this plan period, the total clear-cut area per year for FMU is 30.49 ha, meaning area cut through cable corridors, group openings, road construction, sanitation operation, etc. should not exceed more than 30.49 ha per year.
-If AAC achieved through clear-cut area is equivalent to 30.49 ha and even if there are remaining normal cable lines, FMU should immediately stop harvesting timber from cable lines.
+In this plan period, the total clear-cut area per year for FMU is reduced from 30.49 ha to 29.2, meaning area cut through cable corridors, group openings, road construction, sanitation operation, etc. should not exceed more than 29.2 ha per year.
+If AAC achieved through clear-cut area is equivalent to 29.2 ha and even if there are remaining normal cable lines, FMU should immediately stop harvesting timber from cable lines.
 The balance cable lines should be operated only in next operational year.
 Therefore, if the UIC notices that more cable lines (or less) are being harvested annually then the AAC must be adjusted.